Angiogram of the Lung

 During an angiogram, a thin tube called a catheter is placed into a femoral blood vessel in the groin (femoral vein) or just above the elbow (brachial vein).
 The catheter is guided to the area to be studied.
 Then an iodine dye (contrast material) is injected into the vessel to make the area show clearly on the X-ray pictures.
 The angiogram pictures can be made into regular X-ray films or stored as digital pictures in a computer.

 A lung (pulmonary) angiogram is used to check the arteries that lead to the lungs (pulmonary arteries) and the blood vessels in the lungs.
 It can also find narrowing or a blockage in a blood vessel that slows or stops blood flow.
-See an angiogram image showing the blood flow of the lungs.

 Why It Is Done

-A lung angiogram may also be done to measure the pressure in the blood vessels carrying blood to the lungs, to look for lung problems, or to find other causes of blockage or narrowing of the vessels.
+A lung angiogram may be done to measure the pressure in the blood vessels carrying blood to the lungs, to look for lung problems, or to find other causes of blockage or narrowing of the vessels.

 How To Prepare